Peanut Butter Dog Treats + Video

 Instructions

-• Preheat oven to 325 degrees F and line a cookie sheet with parchment paper or silicone mat.
+• Preheat and Prepare: Preheat the oven to 325ยฐF.
+Line a large baking sheet with parchment paper or a silicone baking mat.

-• Add shredded carrots and oats and mix until combined
+• Add Carrots and Oats: Stir in the shredded carrots and oats until evenly distributed.

-• Add the flour, and baking powder alternating with milk.
-Mix until all combine, and you have a ball is forming.
-The dough will be thick and slightly sticky.
+• Form the Dough: Add the flour and baking powder in alternating additions with the milk.
+Mix until a thick dough forms.
+It will be slightly sticky but should hold together when pressed.

 Video